 Near's experiments in font coding led to another breakthrough, development of what's called a patching assembler, a way to make the lives of people working on fan translations easier.

-"Imagine you're making a computer program, and you have all the source code," he said.
+"Imagine you're making a computer program, and you have all the source code," they said.
 "You can make changes to it, recompile it, and have a new executable.
 But with fan translations, we don't have the original source code.
 We have to patch the original code instead."

 It was common at the time for people to manually convert assembler code, the programming language a SNES can understand, into hex code, which can then be stuffed into the ROM via a hex editor—that nonsense you saw above.
 It was an annoying and laborious process.